sergiusens/snappy-docs/build-snaps/index.md

 *   [Publish your snap](/docs/build-snaps/publish)
 *   [Advanced features](/docs/build-snaps/advanced-features)

-## Snapcraft tour
+## Install Snapcraft
-A number of exercises are included in this section that use the examples included in the Snapcraft tour.
-To use these examples, you'll need to have Snapcraft 2.11 or later installed.
-If you've already installed Snapcraft you can check the version as follows:

-    $ snapcraft --version
-    2.11

-If you haven't installed Snapcraft, it's available on Ubuntu 16.04 LTS:
+If you haven't installed snapcraft, it's available on Ubuntu 16.04 LTS:

     $ sudo apt install snapcraft

 It will also install and run on any Linux distribution with an up-to-date version of [LXD, the container hypervisor](http://www.ubuntu.com/cloud/lxd).

-The tour is used on [snapcraft.io](http://snapcraft.io/create/) to walk you through the making of snaps.
-Here the examples are used to provide practical illustrations of the snap building processes and principals discussed.
+### Take the tour

-The tour includes all the example source code and files in a series of subdirectories, which you load using the Snapcraft tool:
+A number of exercises included in this documentation use the snapcraft tour, a list of examples you load using the `snapcraft tour` command.

     $ snapcraft tour
     Snapcraft tour initialized in ./snapcraft-tour/
-    Instructions are in the README, or https://snapcraft.io/create/#begin

-Each stage of the tour is in a separate subdirectory, with number prefixes showing the sequence.

-Unless you specify a different directory name, the tour will be created in a new `snapcraft-tour` subdirectory in your current working directory.
-The directory structure will look like this:

-    $ ls snapcraft-tour/**
-    snapcraft-tour/README.md

-    snapcraft-tour/00-SNAPCRAFT:
-    01-easy-start  02-parts

-    snapcraft-tour/10-SNAPS:
-    01-service  02-service-confined

-    snapcraft-tour/20-PARTS-PLUGINS:
-    01-reusable-part

-You can then follow the tour guide on [snapcraft.io](http://snapcraft.io/create/).
+The [Create](http://snapcraft.io/create/) page is an easy-to-use companion to this tour, that will walk you through the creation of snaps.

-## More examples
+## Examples repository

 The Snappy Playpen is an incubator to provide snaps examples and push the boundaries of snapping to cover the widest range of projects possible: desktop apps, server, CLI, GUI, Gtk, Qt, SDL, Python, Go, Vala, C, C++, Java, etc. On its GitHub repo and the associated chat, you will find examples and experts to help you with your snap.